DL4DS/sp2024_midterm/README.md

 Fine tuning the model took the most time, I had to experiment with the attention mask, learning rate, and batch sizes to finally get a model that performs well.
 I ended up finding a nice parameter set that got me a CIDEr score of ~75 after only 1 epoch.
 I had fun learning about hugging face and implementation of deep learning models!

+The model is completely contained within demo/train.py and demo/test.py but most of my experiments and work were done within experiments.ipynb

 ## References